 Overview

-Late 2020, Blue Cross Blue Shield of Michigan started building out an internal Design-Thinking team.
-A year later, I was contacted by their Operations Lead notifying me that they were expanding their team.
-They wanted me to join–I uniquivically did.
+In late 2020, Blue Cross Blue Shield of Michigan began building an internal Design Thinking team.
+A year later, their Operations Lead reached out to let me know the team was expanding and invited me to join.

 Our mission?
 Envision innovative solutions, re-imagine stakeholder experiences, and co-create high-value strategies services, products, and process with our business partners to serve our members and BCBSM.

-I worked with a team of service designers to crafted immersive experiences that blended data-driven narratives, infographic dashboards, and blueprints to guide stakeholders through real member stories—turning synthesized research into empathetic, human-centered insights.
+I collaborated with a team of service designers to create immersive experiences that combined data-driven narratives, infographic dashboards, and strategic blueprints.
+These tools guided stakeholders through real member stories, transforming synthesized research into empathetic, human-centered insights.

-To bring innovative futures to life with strategic human centered design
+To bring innovative futures to life with human centered design

 02